RobertZetterlund/intro-to-ai/assignment4/report.md

 | **Bernoulli easy**    | 97.5065 | >   | 88.9763 |
 | **Bernoulli hard**    | 88.7700 | >   | 81.8181 |

-We found that we improved both models using custom settings!
+We found that we improved both classification models using custom settings!

 ## _Question 5_

 ## A

-We add a simple parser to attempt to remove the header from emails in our dataset by removing everything before the first occurence of the string "`date:`".
+We add a simple parser to attempt to remove the header from emails in our dataset by removing everything before the first occurence of the string "`Date:`".
 If the string is not available we skip any filtering.
 Implemented as below:

 ```python
 if filterOn:
     content = content.split(filterOn, 1)[-1]
 ```

 When adding our parser to the program from question 4, when we run
 ```